|Workable Solutions||Step-by-step Troubleshooting|

 Method 3.
 Restore Mac Deleted Files with a Data Recovery Tool Without Backup

-If you're not familiar with the command line, neither have a Time machine backup, a Mac data recovery program is your best choice.
-EaseUS Data Recovery Wizard for Mac not only can help recover files deleted by command line but also restore lost files from formatted hard drive/partition on Mac, virus infection, system reinstallation and more.
+If you're not familiar with the command line, nor have a Time machine backup, a Mac data recovery program is your best choice.
+EaseUS Data Recovery Wizard for Mac not only can help recover files deleted by the command line but also restore lost files from formatted hard drive/partition on Mac, virus infection, system reinstallation, and more.
 Follow the three steps below to see how to make it in the easiest and quickest way.

 Was This Page Helpful?

 Cedric Grantham is one of the senior editors of EaseUS who lives and works in Chengdu, China.
 He mainly writes articles about data recovery tutorials on PC and Mac and how-to tips for partition management.
 He always keeps an eye on new releases and loves various electronic products.

 Jean has been writing tech articles since she was graduated from university.
 She has been part of the EaseUS team for over 5 years.
 Her special focuses are data recovery, disk partitioning, data space optimization, data backup and Mac OS.
 By the way, she's an aviation fan!

 How to Recover SD Card with Bad Sectors on Mac [2023 Guide]

 Dany/Feb 22, 2023

 How to Recover Data from Macintosh HD Data